wuxc/pywin32doc/md/win32pipe.md

   - [WaitNamedPipe](win32pipe.md#win32pipewaitnamedpipe)

-    Waits until either a time-out interval elapses or an instance of the specified named pipe is available to be connected to \(that is, the pipe's server process has a pending[win32pipe::ConnectNamedPipe](win32pipe.md#win32pipeconnectnamedpipe)operation on the pipe\)\.&nbsp;
+    Waits until either a time-out interval elapses or an instance of the specified named pipe is available to be connected to \(that is, the pipe's server process has a pending[win32pipe::ConnectNamedPipe](win32pipe.md#win32pipeconnectnamedpipe) operation on the pipe\)\.&nbsp;

   - [GetNamedPipeInfo](win32pipe.md#win32pipegetnamedpipeinfo)